 Dr Guthrie has more than 30 years' experience in the mining and resources industries.
 Dr Guthrie is the former Chair of the Minerals Council of Australia and former Managing Director and CEO of Toro Energy Limited.
 She has qualifications in geology, environment, law and business management, including a Doctor of Philosophy in Geology.

 Dr Guthrie was WA's first female mine manager at Alcoa's Huntly bauxite mine at Dwellingup, and has held senior roles at Alcoa, Woodside Energy, RGC, Pasminco, Goldfields Limited and WMC.

-Dr Guthrie is Deputy Chair of the WA Cricket Association and a Director of Murlpirrmurra Connection.
+Deputy Chair and Lead Independent Director of Adbri Ltd, Vanessa is also non-executive Director of publicly listed companies Santos Ltd, Tronox Holdings PLC and Lynas Rare Earths Ltd. Vanessa also serves as Pro Chancellor of Curtin University and on the board of Cricket Australia.
 She was appointed to the Australian Reference Group for the India Economic Strategy and to the Australia-India Prime Ministers' CEO Forum in 2015 to help drive bilateral economic relations between Australia and India.

 Dr Guthrie is a Member of the Australian Institute of Company Directors, Chief Executive Women, and Fellow of the Australian Academy of Technological Sciences and Engineering (FTSE).
 She holds an Honorary Doctorate of Science from Curtin University.